catcecilia/Baby-logger/README.md

 ## Python Script

-Now either copy the python script to your Pi, or create one and copypaste the code by hand.
-Create a nice and neat folder for the project (who knows, maybe you'll expand it later on).
+Now copy the python script to your Pi
 ```
 cd ~
 mkdir Logger
 cd Logger
 ```
-Use your editor of choice to create the script.
-Personally, I prefer vi/vim but if you aren't sure just use nano.
+Use your nano or your editor of choice to create the script.
 ```
-nano buttons_script.py
+nano babylogger.py
 ```

 Paste in the contents of the python script and CTRL-X then Y to exit and save.
 Don't forget to change GPIO numbers, database name, and password to match what you created.
 At this point you should also change the button names so that they correspond to the labels whatever you decide those to be.